 Can I Breastfeed with Pelvic Inflammatory Disease?

 Multiple antibiotics will be prescribed to treat PID.
 One or more of these antibiotics may NOT be safe for use while breastfeeding.
 If you are currently breastfeeding, tell your doctor before taking any antibiotics for PID.
-You can also check the babyMed list of breastfeeding drugs.
 The CDC lists three common drugs used to treat PID.
 Two of the drugs fall into pregnancy category B and may be safe for use while breastfeeding, but the third is in category D. These categories, though effective at predicting the possible impact on pregnancy, do not necessarily reflect the impact on breastfeeding.